In3tinct/See-SURF/README.md

 [-] Fire up burpsuite collaborator and pass the host with -p parameter Or start a simple python http server and wait for the vulnerable param to execute your request. <b>(Highly Recommended)</b><br/>
+(This basically helps in exploiting GET requests, for POST you would need to try to exploit it manually)<br/>
 Payload will get executed with the param at the end of the string so its easy to identify which one is vulnerable.
 For example: http://72.72.72.72:8000/vulnerableparam <br/>